mhsdesign/esbuild-plugin-lightningcss-modules/Readme.md

 # esbuild-plugin-lightningcss-modules

-Yet another css modules plugin for esbuild?
-Pleaso no?
+Yet another (minimal) css modules plugin using parcels rust based lightningcss implementation.
+(Full support for `composes: mixin from "./mixin.module.css"`)

 <details>
-<summary>Read more about the "why"...</summary>
+<summary>Another css modules plugin for esbuild?
+Pleaso no?
+Read more about the "why"...</summary>

 Yes sorry, i know there are a few implementions already out there: